Chalta/Zeitgeist/README.md

   * Your Pi will now automatically reboot if is hung or frozen for more than 10 seconds.

+13. Set up automatic login to Planning Center Online.
+Planning Center Online session cookies will eventually expire and you will be logged out.
+You can manually re-login when this happens (via VNC or a keyboard).
+But there are better, maintenance-free methods.
+The Lastpass extension for Chromium is free and can automatically log in to sites in a very secure manner.
+   * It is **strongly** recommended that you use or create a special-purpose Planning Center user with the minimum-required permissions (viewer) for each service type.
+Do *not* use an "admin" level user.
+If you want to use this user for other applications such as ProPresenter integration, or a Producer's iPad, "Editor" permissions are sufficient.
+   * Install the Lastpass extension from the Chromium web store.
+   * Create a dedicated LastPass account.
+(It will only have the credentials of your generic limited-permissions PCO user.)
+   * Login to the extension with your new LastPass account.
+Check off both "Remember User" and "Remember Password"
+   * Visit the login page for PCO and login to you generic limited-permissions user.
+Save these credentials to Lastpass when prompted.
+   * Then in the extension's *Preferences* menu, ensure both auto-logout options are unchecked.
+Check off "Automatically Fill Login Information"
+   * In the extension's *Sites* menu, select the Planning Center Online entry you just saved, and edit it.
+Under "Advanced Options" for the site, enable "Auto-Login".
+   * Click on *My Vault* in the extension's menu.
+Then access "Account Settings".
+Click "Show Advanced Settings", nnd in the "Re-prompt for Master Password" section, check off "Access a Site's Password".
+   * Voila!
+We've now securely stored the password for your minimum permissions PCO user.
+Chromium on the Raspberry Pi will automatically login to this site without exposing the password.

 13. Log in to Planning Center Online.
-   * It is **strongly** recommended that you use a dedicated user with the minimum-required permissions (viewer) for each service type.
-Do not log in with an admin-level user.

    * Configure the timers to suit your requirements. as a recommended starting point:

          *  Set the layout to *"Countdown: Full"*
          *  Set the timer to *"Countdown: End item on time"*  (This option dynamically adjusts the countdown to keep your service on track.)
          *  Set the colour theme to *"Dark"*

-14. Set your Raspbian desktop background to the official 1920x1080p [Zeitgeist wallpaper](https://github.com/Chalta/Zeitgeist/blob/master/zeitgeist_wallpaper.png)!
+15. Set your Raspbian desktop background to the official 1920x1080p [Zeitgeist wallpaper](https://github.com/Chalta/Zeitgeist/blob/master/zeitgeist_wallpaper.png)!

 ## Software Details